 Groups of consumer goods and services.
-The concrete division of goods and services can be seen in the document "Vægtgrundlag" at the following link: Groups of goods and services.
+The concrete division of goods and services as well as weights can be seen in the list of weights for 2024.

 2.6 Statistical population

 The population consists of the goods and services, which are included in the consumption expenditure of domestic households and private foreign visitors to Denmark.